sampsyo/cs6120/content/blog/2025-05-13-brilooped/index.md

    - Recursion can be very expensive

 2. There doesn't seem to be any strong correlation between benchmark size and the magnitude of impact from the Brilooped transformation.
 Both small and large benchmarks showed varying degrees of change.
 Benchmarks clustered around the 10^2 instruction count range had the greatest variance, ranging from approximately -6% to +31%.
-   - Note: this could be a product of the benchmark suite.

 ### Before vs. After Comparison with Percentage Changes